mykelalvis/FT/Traveller/WORKING/Book 1.md

 ##### A Note On Gender And Race

 Nowhere in these rules is a specific requirement established that any character (player or non-player) be of a specific gender or race.
 Any character is potentially of any race and of either sex.

 ###### Formats

 Characters may be referred to in a variety of ways.
-The simplest involves an identification of the character's occupation or name, followed by the UPP (uni- versal personality profile).
+The simplest involves an identification of the character's occupation or name, followed by the UPP (uni-versal personality profile).
 For example, Arlent Streen, businessman, 895678.

 ##### When more detail is needed, or to be more precise, the following format should